-A quality pair of binoculars is an indispensable piece of kit for any Amazon cruise.
+A quality pair of binoculars is an indispensable piece of kit for any Amazon river cruise.
 The Brazilian and Peruvian rainforests are awash with a wide range of fantastic bird specifies that require extra magnification to appreciate fully.
 Binoculars are also important for getting the most out of other sorts of wildlife viewing as well.
 Whilst you will have innumerable opportunities to trek through the jungle and approach river banks in smaller vessels, aboard the cruise boat you’ll be a little farther from the forest environment.
-This makes a strong pair of binoculars a great tool to have to help you appreciate all the animals, flora, birds and marine life whilst cruising.
+This makes a strong pair of binoculars a great tool to have to help you appreciate all the animals, flora, birds, and marine life whilst cruising.

 Below, we’ve summarized the key differences between the various types of binoculars on the market, highlighting those that are particularly suited for the Amazon, along with providing a few examples and approximate costs.